immunefi-team/Bounty_Boosts/ZeroLend/29135 - [SC - Critical] OmnichainStakingsolunstakeLP and OmnichainStaki....md

 # OmnichainStaking.sol:unstakeLP and OmnichainStaking.sol:unstakeToken allows anyone to unstake any token provided they own enough ZEROvp

-Submitted on Fri Mar 08 2024 01:52:20 GMT-0400 (Atlantic Standard Time) by @jovi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 8th 2024 at 07:52:20 UTC by @jovi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29135